AdobeDocs/media-analytics.en/help/reporting/metrics/content-resumes.md

 ## How this metric is calculated

-The media backend sets `mediaReporting.sessionDetails.hasResume = true` when `mediaCollection.sessionDetails.hasResume` is `true` on the `media.sessionStart` event.
+The media backend sets `mediaReporting.sessionDetails.hasResume = true` when `mediaCollection.sessionDetails.hasResume` is `true` on the [session start](/help/implementation/events/session/session-start.md) event.
 The player must explicitly flag the session as a resume.
 The metric is reported on the close call.

 | Reporting system | Source |
 | --- | --- |